hyphanet/fred/README.building.md

-== Building Freenet from source: Short version ==
+## Building Freenet from source: Short version

-Install junit 3.
-Install ant.
-Run ant.
-It will tell you what is missing and where to put it.
-In particular, you need freenet-ext.jar in lib/freenet/ and bcprov.jar in lib/ You can get both of these jars from a node install, or from https://downloads.freenetproject.org/alpha/
+Install junit 3 and Apache ant.
+For Debian Wheezy these are `junit` and `ant`.

+* `lib/bcprov.jar`: Download Bouncy Castle 1.49: `wget --no-passive-ftp ftp://ftp.bouncycastle.org/pub/release1.49/bcprov-jdk15on-149.jar` (1.50 breaks something currently)
+* `lib/freenet/freenet-ext.jar`: Build the `contrib/` submodule or [download](https://downloads.freenetproject.org/alpha/freenet-ext.jar) for convenience.

+The dependencies could also be copied from an existing Freenet installation.

-== Building Freenet from source: Using Eclipse etc ==
+## Building Freenet from source: Using Eclipse etc

 You may want to use the command line git client, as people have sometimes had problems with the egit plugin for Eclipse.

-You will need to manually download the two jars mentioned above, and install junit 3.
 You may need to add the two jars, and junit 3, to the build path for the project, although the .project might help with this.

-== Building Freenet from source: Caveats ==
+### Building Freenet from source: Caveats

 Don't use build-clean.xml, or call "ant distclean".
 This will cause problems.
 In particular it may delete the GWT-generated javascript in src/freenet/clients/http/staticfiles/freenetjs/ .
 If this happens just checkout that folder again, or do "git reset --hard" to reset the whole project.
 Note that the generated javascript isn't actually used unless web-pushing is enabled in the config, but it is needed for building Freenet.

-== Building Freenet from source: Long version ==
+## Building Freenet from source: Long version

 These are instructions on how to rebuild Freenet completely from source.